 Get 50% off our limited company packages for your first three months

 We all have our own systems for keeping on top of our personal bookkeeping.
-Some of us are super organised, using filing systems and intuitive bookkeeping software like Crunch Zero, whereas others simply hope for the best.
+Some of us are super organised, using filing systems and intuitive bookkeeping software like Crunch, whereas others simply hope for the best.

 Like it or loathe it though, bookkeeping is essential.
 All businesses need to keep track of their income and expenses and if you don’t keep on top of your cash flow then sooner or later things will get tricky.

 Our essential business guide to bookkeeping features top tips on how you can manage your bookkeeping, from understanding the basics to how technology can streamline and simplify the whole process.

 If you don’t have time to read our tips in this article right now, you can download and keep our Bookkeeping Guide and come back to it in your own time.

 Bookkeeping is the art of recording your financial information so that it’s easy to see what money is coming in and what you’re spending.